fra0074/frontend-web-design-resources/README.md

 2. Plan out everything
 3. Sketch your ideas before you start designing
 4. Design and develop your website with HTML and CSS
-5. It’s not done yet: op.miza.on
+5. It’s not done yet: optimization
 6. Launch the masterpiece
 7. Site maintenance

 Periodic table of web design process: http://www.newdesigngroup.ca/blog/web-design-process-infographic/

 <h2>LINKS USED IN OUR PROJECT</h2>